TrialNet T1D Risk Screening

 A small blood sample collected at the event (or a test kit you can take with you) will allow us to detect your risk of developing T1D.
 We look for diabetes-related autoantibodies that can be detected years before symptoms appear.

 Detecting future risk is important.
 Depending on your screening results, you may be eligible to join a TrialNet prevention study exploring treatments aiming stop disease progression, or you may be eligible for monitoring.

 Getting screened is easy.

 A TrialNet representative will collect a small blood sample (less than 2 teaspoons), or you can take an in-home test kit to collect your sample via fingerstick.
 Samples are sent to a laboratory for analysis.
 We will notify you of your results in about 4-6 weeks (8 weeks outside the U.S.).
-Please note that due to COVID-19, there may be a delay in receiving your TrialNet Pathway to Prevention Screening results after participating.
 If your test results detect two or more diabetes-related autoantibodies, you will be asked to schedule a follow-up visit to see if you are eligible for a prevention study.

 Who can get screened?

 TrialNet T1D risk screening is offered to anyone between the ages of 2.5 and 45 with a sibling, child, or parent with type 1 diabetes OR anyone between the ages of 2.5 and 20 with a sibling, child, parent, cousin, uncle, aunt, niece, nephew, grandparent or half-sibling with type 1 diabetes.
 Please note: TrialNet no longer offers rescreening to children who initially test negative for autoantibodies.